 Custody of children

 In Singapore, the norm is to award “joint custody” of children to both husband and wife.
-Joint custody means that both parents are co-decision makers in the areas of choice of religion, schools and medical care for the children.
+Joint custody means that both parents are co-decision makers in choice of religion, schools and medical care for the children.
 It is not the practice of the courts to award sole custody to the women.

 As you can see, there is really no basis that children custody issues are weighted in favour of women.